MayoCalc / Blog / Finance

 Can my emergency fund be too large?

 Technically, yes.
 Money sitting in a savings account earning 4-5% is losing purchasing power to inflation when the stock market historically returns 7-10% annually.
-Once you have 6 months of expenses saved, additional money is generally better deployed toward retirement accounts, paying off moderate-interest debt, or investing.
-The exception is if you are facing a known upcoming risk (planned career change, health issues, uncertain job market) where extra cash reserves provide meaningful peace of mind.
+Once you've 6 months of expenses saved, additional money is generally better deployed toward retirement accounts, paying off moderate-interest debt, or investing.
+The exception is if you're facing a known upcoming risk (planned career change, health issues, uncertain job market) where extra cash reserves provide meaningful peace of mind.

 Should I invest my emergency fund for higher returns?